niuguy/train-bot/README.md

 ### GitHub Actions Build (GHCR)
 This repository includes `.github/workflows/publish.yml`, which builds a multi-arch image (`linux/amd64`, `linux/arm64`) and pushes it to `ghcr.io/niuguy/train-bot:latest` on each push to `main` (and on tagged releases).
 Make sure the repository has GitHub Packages enabled and that the workflow user has permission to push to GHCR (default `GITHUB_TOKEN` works for public repositories).
-The bot will run in polling mode and respond to incoming Telegram messages.

 ## Command Reference
 - `/start` – get a quick primer.